 - Purchase safer, natural, organic cleaning and personal care products or make your own with a few simple ingredients

-- Use low-toxin, chemical-free makeup, moisturizers, sunscreen lotion and creams
+- Use low-toxin, chemical-free, organic makeup, moisturizers, sunscreen lotion and creams

 - Avoid spraying pesticides, fungicides, insecticides, RoundUp, weed killers, and other chemicals in your home and yard

-- Stop using cancer-causing chemicals in your home and on your body: scented air fresheners, candles, hair sprays, perfumes, and colognes with synthetic fragrances
+- Stop using cancer-causing chemicals in your home and on your body: scented air fresheners, candles, hair sprays, and perfumes and colognes with synthetic fragrances

 - Avoid aluminum-containing deodorants, antiperspirants and antacids